GramAddict/docs/quickstart.md

 ### First Run
+0. Make sure that your Instagram is in English https://help.instagram.com/111923612310997
 1. Connect Android device to your computer with a USB cable
 2. Device will ask you to allow computer connection.
 Press "Connect"
 3. Type `adb devices` in terminal.
 It will display attached devices.
 There should be exactly one device unless you have multiple attached: